simphotonics/generic_reader/example/README.md

 ## Retrieving Constants with Arbitrary Type

-The example in the section above demonstrates how to retrieve constants with known parametrized type.
+The example in the section above demonstrates how to retrieve constants with *known* parametrized type.
 The program presented below shows how to proceed if the constant has an arbitrary type parameter.

-For this purpose consider the following *wrapper* class.
-It is a generic class that wraps a value of type `T`:
+For this purpose consider the following generic class that wraps a value of type `T`:
 ```Dart
 /// Wraps a variable of type [T].
 class Wrapper<T> {